 Got any further questions?
 Contact us.

 Please just send us contact details and a URL for an online portfolio.
 We have a lot of artists in our Rolodex already, but we’re always happy to consider adding you to our roster for colour covers or greyscale illustrated maps.
 We may not reply, but we do check out all URLs sent to us.
 When we have your details, we’ll decide on who to approach for a cover on a book-by-book or series basis.
 Obviously those artists whose style and demonstrable talents fit with the AR aesthetic will get a call back sooner.
 Note that you should have no need to poke us again, and feel free leave us off your mailing list.
 Do not send us updated links or new pieces unless we ask to see them.
-We’ll call you.
+As the saying goes, don’t call us, we’ll call you.

 Pitch Perfect by Lee Harris